internetarchive/heritrix3/docs/getting-started.rst

       chmod u+x $HERITRIX_HOME/bin/heritrix

 #.
-To change the amount of memory allocated to Heritrix (the Java heap size), set the ``JAVA_OPTS`` environmental
+To change the amount of memory allocated to Heritrix (the Java heap size), set the ``JAVA_OPTS`` environment
    variable.
 The following example allocates 1GB of memory to Heritrix.

    .. code-block:: bash